wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 -----------------------------

-If, for some reason, Firefox does not recognize ``callto:`` or ``tel:`` URIs you can manually associate them to the XiVO client using the following steps:
+If, for some reason, Firefox does not recognize ``callto:`` or ``tel:`` URIs you can manually associate them to the XiVO Client using the following steps:

 1. Type ``about:config`` in the URL bar
 2. Click the *I'll be careful, I promise !* button to close the warning